GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Matching Static Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Static arrays in daScript can be matched using the double square bracket syntax, similarly to tuples.
+Static arrays in Daslang can be matched using the double square bracket syntax, similarly to tuples.
 Additionally, static arrays must have their type specified, or the type can be automatically inferred using the auto keyword.

 Here is an example of matching a static array of type int[3]::